LuckyDogeDev/goldvein-lending/README.md

 - Strategies can provide additional revenue

 ## Security

-Internal audit checklist (see checks.txt in the docs folder).
+An early version was audited by PeckShield and partially by Quantstamp.
+The thoroughness wasn't overwhelming, which led to the creation of an internal audit checklist (see checks.txt in the docs folder).

 Contracts are covered 100% by tests.

+Formal verification is done by Certora.

 ## Licence